 Rollback Post to RevisionRollBack

-Everyone realized the world was ending, so all the scientists in the world joined forces to create a plan to save the world.
+Rumors about the world ending came 'true', so all the scientists in the world joined forces to create a plan to save the world.

 They succeeded in making a plan, then all they had to do was deploy it.